TaqBostan/react-image-label/README.md

 }

 return (
-  <SvgEditor
+  <ImageAnnotator
     onAdded={showCategoriesDialog}
     onContextMenu={showCategoriesDialog}
     ...
 );
 ```

-Finally, call `svgEditor.updateCategories` to update the categories of the annotation.
+Finally, call `annotator.updateCategories` to update the categories of the annotation.

 ## Contributing